utilForever/breakout-rs/README.md

 # breakout-rs
-A simple breakout game using Rust and rxRust
+A simple breakout game written in Rust